avdplassche/42_minishell/README.md

 2 - Parse Command
 3 - Execute Command

-To run (since Makefile isn't built) : ./exec.sh
+To run (since Makefile isn't built yet) : ./exec.sh

 You can change arguments in the exec.sh file